inventhouse/tutorials/PySG-Comprehensions/README.md

         # flattened.extend([ str(x) for x in l ])
     ```

-- Some overly-complex examples (horrorshow vs. better way, when to use for loops)
-  - _(( mine the examples page ))_

-- Some ways they can encourage good code
-  - encapsulate transform and/or condition to make code clearer and simple enough

 - Other types
   - Set
   - Dict

-  - Generator - reference Cale's all-hands talk
+- Generator expressions
+  - Basic generator
+  - Search Shakespeare

+### Good code
+- Don't use comprehensions when a for-loop is better
+  - when you need iteration but not the resulting list
+  - when you want to short-circuit (arguably my word search example would be better with a for-loop instead of islice)
+  - Consider combining for and comprehension instead of nesting
+  - When logic is long or complex, _**BUT...**_
+- On the other hand they can encourage _good_ code
+  - encapsulate transform and/or condition to make code clearer and simple enough to make a nice comprehension

 Notes and junk